 05 – District 12 (Hunger Games) – Henry River Mill Village, North Carolina

 Henry River Mill Village in North Carolina used to be a working town with a mill which produced yarn.
 However, over the years production dwindled, and in the 1970s the village had to be abandoned.
-That made it the perfect filming location for District 12, one of the areas in the Hunger Games franchise, which is meant to be pretty bleak.
+That made it the perfect filming location for District 12.
+One of the areas in the Hunger Games franchise, which is meant to be pretty bleak.
 As a result of all the attention from the film fans, the owner of the village has decided to put 72 acres up for sale.
 You can snap up this iconic film location for a cool $1.4 million.

 04 – Resting place of the Holy Grail (Indiana Jones and the Last Crusade) – Al Khazneh, Petra, Jordan